How to become Sales champions through Objectives and key results

 Objective: Increase the showrooms’ sales performance

-A simple start to increasing sales performance at a car showroom would be to disassemble the whole ‘value chain’ of the potential customers’ experience, identify and isolate each customer ‘touch point’, and optimize it.
+A simple start to increasing sales performance at a car showroom would be to disassemble the whole ‘value chain’ of the potential customers’ experience, identify and isolate each customer’s ‘touch point,’ and optimize it.

-When the prospective buyer experiences the car makers’ marketing material, the value chain starts, and when the prospect phones to make the first inquiry the first personal interaction starts, and the receptionist’s interaction with the prospect counts and matters.
-Her or his approach can either make the task of actually selling the car simpler or increasingly difficult.
+The value chain starts when the prospective buyer experiences the car makers’ marketing material.
+When the prospect phones to make the first inquiry, the first personal interaction is created, and the receptionist’s interaction with the prospect counts and matters.
+Their approach can either make the task of actually selling the car more straightforward or increasingly tricky.

 The showrooms’ look and feel, the quality of the waiting rooms’ coffee, the wi-fi speed, and the reading material available when waiting are required, and other touch points form the context for the saleswomans’ or man’s success or failure.
 All these elements either subtly or directly convey a message to the prospective buyer and influence their buying decision to a degree.

 Purpose linked to Sales Objectives and key results

 Gary does not sell cars; in his mind and heart, he sells safe and enjoyable travel experiences to destinations for families.
 He believes this; he ‘feels’ this.
 Gary will likely outperform those who sell cars purely to make a living.

 Link as many tasks assigned to sales-orientated key results to a well-defined and inspiring purpose as possible.